Edgar Williams: Early life

-World War II
+Second World War

 North Africa

 Williams was commissioned as a second lieutenant in the 1st King's Dragoon Guards on 21 June 1939.
 After the Second World War broke out in September 1939, his unit became an armoured car regiment in the 2nd Armoured Division.
 The division was sent to Cyrenaica, where, on 24 February 1941, Williams was in command of a troop of C Squadron, 1st King's Dragoon Guards when it was ambushed near El Agheila.
 It became the first British unit to encounter the German Afrika Korps (DAK).

 The desert sun affected his already weak eyes, so he was sent to recuperate in Cairo, where he was posted to General Headquarters (GHQ) Middle East Command in which Brigadier Francis de Guingand became Director of Military Intelligence (DMI) in February 1942.
 The appointment of de Guingand, an officer with no experience in intelligence, said much about the state of intelligence in the British Army at the time, where it was assumed that staff college training and a good brain were all that was required.
 Aware of his lack of expertise, de Guingand selected Williams and James Oliver Ewart to serve on his staff.
 According to de Guingand: "Ewart and Williams were an ideal combination.
 They understood each other perfectly.
 Both had first-class brains, both were university dons, and hated soldiering as a profession!"
 When de Guingand was appointed Brigadier General Staff of the Eighth Army in August 1942, he arranged for Williams to be transferred to Eighth Army headquarters as a GSO2.